HanyHosny1/HanyHosny1/README.md

   <hr>

-- 🌟 **Frontend Developer eager to collaborate on exciting projects.**
+- 🌟 **Frontend & Mobile App Developer eager to collaborate on exciting projects.**
 - 📜 **Proficient in HTML, CSS, and JavaScript.**
 - 💡 **Skilled in TypeScript for enhanced development.**
-- 🚀 **Intimate understanding with Angular framework for building dynamic web applications.**
+- 🚀 **Extensive experience with Angular framework for building dynamic web applications.**
-- 🌱 **I’m currently learning Mobile App Development, Flutter / Dart.**
+- 📱 **Developing cross-platform Mobile Applications using Flutter & Dart.**
+- 🤖 **Currently learning Agentic AI Automation to integrate intelligent workflows.**
-- 💻 **Passionate about creating user-friendly and visually appealing web interfaces.**
+- 💻 **Passionate about creating user-friendly, high-performing, and visually appealing digital experiences.**
 - 📬 **Reach out to me at: hanyanwar1811@gmail.com.**

 <hr>